How Long A Return To Duty Process Takes

 Yes!
 Your CDL will be suspended if you fail a drug test.

-Beginning November 18, 2024, all State DMVs will be required to query the FMCSA Drug and Alcohol Clearinghouse before before issuing, renewing, or upgrading a CLP, issuing an initial CDL, issuing a non-domiciled CLP or CDL, as well as before CDL transfers, renewals, and upgrades.
+Beginning in early 2026, all State DMVs will be required to query the FMCSA Drug and Alcohol Clearinghouse before before issuing, renewing, or upgrading a CLP, issuing an initial CDL, issuing a non-domiciled CLP or CDL, as well as before CDL transfers, renewals, and upgrades.

 Final Thoughts